State / Territory Benefits - Washington

 - Gold Star License Plates

-The original cost to purchase and Armed Forces plate(s) is $40.00 plus any applicable licensing fees.
+The cost to purchase an Armed Forces plate(s) is $72.75 for a car or truck, $54.75 for a motorcycle, or $60.75 for a trailer, plus any applicable licensing fees.
+The cost for a personalized plate is $124.75 for a car or truck, $106.75 for a motorcycle, or $112.75 for a trailer, plus any applicable licensing fees.
 When the vehicle registration becomes due, owners pay an additional $30.00 to keep the Armed Forces plate on their vehicle, even if you have not had the plate(s) for a full year. $28 from the purchase and renewal of each plate will be directed to the Veterans Stewardship Account and is tax deductible.
 License Plate Application

 Eligibility: You are eligible to purchase a plate at any Vehicle Licensing Office if you:

 - Served at any time in the U.S. Military

 - Are a Family Member of those listed above

 Gold Star Plate: Gold Star Parents, Spouses, Children, and Siblings may qualify for a Gold Star License Plate under RCW 46.18.245.
 These plates honor parents, Spouses, Children, and siblings of military men and women who lost their lives in service to our Country.

 Eligibility: To qualify for Gold Star license plates, you must be certified by the Department of Veterans Affairs as being 1 of the following to a United States armed forces member who died while in the service, or as a result of their service: